 Co-Lab Projects has continually sought new avenues in order to engage with larger and more diverse audiences.
 From 2012 to 2015, Co-Lab Projects curated a gallery space inside the downtown architecture firm Nelsen Partners.
 This space provided an opportunity for artists to exhibit and sell their works in a more formal setting.
 In 2013, Co-Lab Projects produced a massive exhibition in an empty building shell as part of the Texas Biennale.
 This site would eventually become DEMO Gallery, where Co-Lab would operate from the spring of 2016 through the fall of 2017 and present some of its most developed and highly produced programming to date.

-Expected to open a new venue in 2018, Co-Lab Projects is nearing its 10 year anniversary and is just getting started.
-The new site will provide space for the organization to resume its regular roster of programs, offer studio spaces to artists, collaborate with arts organizations, further realize its administrative capabilities, and continue looking towards a more sustainable future.
+Expected to open a new venue in 2018, the new site will provide space for the organization to resume its regular roster of programs, offer studio spaces to artists, collaborate with arts organizations, further realize its administrative capabilities, and continue looking towards a more sustainable future.